typicaltim/systems-administration/README.md

 # My Systems Administration Repository

+## Activate-Windows
+Used with MDT/SCCM task sequence to activate Windows after OS deployment as part of a task sequence.

 ## Send-TeamsNotification
 Used in conjunction with TeamsNotificationTemplate to send teams messages after OS deployment using MDT/SCCM.